11 Normal Linear Models

 m.g3 <- coef(bsim)[,1] + coef(bsim)[,3]

 The histograms of the simulated values from the posterior distributions of the three means are given in Fig. 11.8.
 The three means are well separated and, based on our data, we are confident that the group means differ.
-From these simulated posterior distributions we obtain the means and use the 2.5% and 97.5% quantiles as limits of the 95% uncertainty intervals (Fig. 11.8, right).
+From these simulated posterior distributions we obtain the means and use the 2.5% and 97.5% quantiles as limits of the 95% compatibility intervals (Fig. 11.8, right).

 # save simulated values from posterior distribution in tibble